Jacksonville Domestic Battery Defense Attorney

 When clients call our office about a pending domestic battery, there is a common misconception that the alleged victim can drop the charges.
 That is not the case!
 The victim is a witness in the case, only the state attorney can make the decision to drop the case.
-It is very important to consult with a Jacksonville criminal defense attorney early on, so steps can be taken to communicate the victim’s wishes to the prosecutor.
+It is very important to consult with a Jacksonville battery defense attorney early on, so steps can be taken to communicate the victim’s wishes to the prosecutor.